stephendawsondev/A-Great-Step/README.md

 - #### First Time Visitor Goals

-  1. As a first time visitor, I want to be able to create easily navigate the site.
+  1. As a first time visitor, I want to be able to easily navigate the site.
-  2. As a first time visitor, I want receive errors if I input invalid data.
+  2. As a first time visitor, I want to receive errors if I input invalid data.
   3. As a first time visitor, I want to be able to export my goal to use later.
   4. As a first time visitor, I want to understand the purpose of the app.